gemma-draper/Electricity-Classification/README.md

 ![Sustainable Development Goals](https://i1.wp.com/www.un.org/sustainabledevelopment/wp-content/uploads/2015/12/english_SDG_17goals_poster_all_languages_with_UN_emblem_1.png?fit=728%2C451&ssl=1)

-Data for each of these goas is available from teh UN Statistics database.
+Data for each of these goas is available from the UN Statistics database.
 The aim on this project is to predicting dominant energy source by country using the SDG indicator dat.

 ## About the data